heshantha-md/PokemonApp/README.md

 ## Features

 - **Browse Pokémon:** View a list of all available Pokémon with a beautiful and intuitive UI.
-- **Detailed Information:** Tap on any Pokémon to see detailed information.
+- **Detailed Information:** Tap on any Pokémon to see detailed information and animated sprites.
 - **Search Functionality:** Quickly find your favorite Pokémon using the search feature.
 - **Favorites:** Save your favorite Pokémon to easily access them later.
-- **Smooth Animations & Light/Dark Mode:** Enjoy a visually appealing experience with smooth animations, transitions, and animated sprites.
+- **Smooth Animations & Light/Dark Mode:** Enjoy a visually appealing experience with smooth animations, transitions.
 - **Accessibility:** Support for VoiceOver, portrait and landscape orientations, and pull-to-refresh, with data loading as you go.
 - **Additional:** Includes MVVM architecture, unit testing using XCTest, well-documented code, and data fetching with limits.